robgonnella/releasaurus/book/src/forge-platforms.md

 ## Authentication Methods

-All platforms use token-based authentication for security and API access:
+All platforms use token-based authentication for security and API access.

 ### Command-Line Tokens